thaliproject/Thali_CordovaPlugin/readme.md

 find . -name "*.gz" -delete
 ```

-You may have noticed above we have commands '--autoremove "*.gz'.
+You may have noticed above we have commands '--autoremove "*.gz"'.
 These are a
 special command in JXcore that does exactly what the line above does.
 However
 we have noticed that the command doesn't always seem to work so we just use the
 line above to be sure.
 The point of this command is that Android gets very unhappy